Skip to content

 Database

 LightningROD uses PostgreSQL 16 with SQLAlchemy 2.0 in async mode.
-The schema is designed around the ha-fordpass data model, with 8 tables covering vehicle telemetry even though v1 only populates charging data.
+The schema covers the full ha-fordpass data model plus reference tables for networks, locations, stalls, and settings.

 Schema Overview